 About Big Bold Ideas

-Steering Committee: Forty community leaders from diverse backgrounds and all sectors are working together to shape and guide this powerful new community improvement initiative.
-The Big Bold Ideas Steering Committee members include Mayors and business owners, community activists and artists, and civic and social leaders.
+Steering Committee: The Big Bold Ideas Steering Committee is made up of forty community leaders from diverse backgrounds and all sectors who are working together to shape and guide this powerful community improvement initiative.
+Members include Mayors and business owners, community activists and artists, and civic and social leaders.

 Inspiration: The inspiration for Big Bold Ideas is from the "Big 5 Initiatives" in Kansas City, where the Greater Kansas City Chamber of Commerce launched and continues to lead a similar process for their region.
 Their inaugural five big ideas were: 1) Make Kansas City America’s most entrepreneurial city; 2) Create a regional translational medical research institute; 3) Build on the existing “animal health corridor” by holding a world symposium on animal health; 4) Move UMKC’s Conservatory of Music and Dance from the main campus to downtown Kansas City; and 5) Pinpoint an urban core redevelopment project in Kansas City to improve housing, employment, and crime statistics.